JamesParrott/sDNA_GH/README.md

 ##### Automatic multi-tools.
 Each sDNA tool has its own a Grasshopper component.
 To run a tool, a True value, e.g. from a Boolean toggle component, must be connected to its component's `go` Input Param [^note].
 To group together common work flows (unless an `auto_` option is set not to) some tools by default also automatically run other tools before or after they run themselves.
 For example, this allows an entire sDNA process to be run on Rhino Geometry, with the results from the sDNA calculation being used to recolour the Rhino geometry, from one single sDNA tool component.
 When placed on the canvas, each component adds in Params for all its required Input and Output arguments (if the Params are not already present), including those of any extra automatically added tools.
 Extra customisation can be carried out by adding in extra Params too.
 Such extra user added Params are not removed.
 This can make the components quite large, but any Params not being specified can be removed.
 Another way to make the components smaller, that also allows any other custom work to be carried out in between individual tools, is to set the `auto_` options for that component to `false`.
 A newly placed component will then only add in the Params for that component's own tool.

-[note] All except the Config tool which always loads its options when placed or its Inputs are updated (saving options when `go` is true), and Unload_sDNA_GH on which `unload` does the same thing as `go`.
+[note] All except the Config tool which always loads its options when placed or its Inputs are updated (saving options when `go` is true), and Unload_sDNA on which `unload` does the same thing as `go`.

 ##### Running individual tools.
 Multiple sDNA_GH components can be chained together to run in sequence by connecting the `OK` Output Param of one component, to the `go` Input Param of the component(s) to be run afterwards.